Clam juice

-Clam juice is a broth derived from steamed clams, which can be drunk on its own or used as an ingredient in various dishes and beverages.
+Clam juice is a broth derived from steamed clams, which can be consumed on its own or used as an ingredient in various dishes and beverages.

 Preparation

 Clam juice is typically prepared from the liquid obtained from steamed clams.
 Clam juice may be prepared fresh for consumption, or purchased in prepared bottled form.
 Some companies mass-produce prepared clam juice, which is made by steaming fresh clams in water with salt, collecting the extracted liquid known as clam extract or clam liquor, and then filtering it.

 In 1937, William G. Frazier invented a clam opener devised to easily open clams and retain all of the clam juice, which was collected in a bowl.
 A patent for the clam opener was issued by the United States Patent and Trademark Office on November 15, 1938.

 Use in dishes

 Clam juice is sometimes used in the preparation of clam chowder and other chowders.
 It may be used as an ingredient in various sauces and meat sauces, seafood dishes, in soup bases, and as a condiment to top foods, similar to the manner that fish sauce may be used.

 Italian chefs sometimes use clam juice as an ingredient in seafood dishes and pasta sauces.
 It is sometimes used during the deglazing process in cooking.
 It may provide a mineral-like flavor to dishes, and serve as a substrate to assist in combining flavors present in a dish.